Idaho Bucket List

 There is an onsite observatory where guests can use free telescopes to get a closer look at the stars and galaxy.
 The observatory is open to the public from April through to mid-October.

-Float The Boise River
+4. Float the Boise River

 If you’re looking for a fun summer activity in Boise, head to Barber Park where you can float the Boise River.
 The park which is located only a few miles from downtown is open year-round however the float season typically begins sometime in late June.